 - Violation of child safety restraint: 1 point for first offense; 2 points for subsequent offenses

-- Operating a vehicle while texting: 1 point
+- Driving while texting: 1 point

 - Violating usage of wireless telecommunication device requirements: 1 point

 - Improper use of designated travel lane: 1 point for fourth or more offenses